arunpdl/next-movies/README.md

-This is a simple starter using Next.js and Redux Toolkit.
+This is a simple movies info directory using Next.js, Redux Toolkit and TMDB api.

 [Demo](https://nextjs-redux-toolkit-starter.vercel.app/)